 During the vesting period, the number of share options that is expected to vest is reviewed.
 Any resulting adjustment to the cumulative fair value recognised in prior years is charged/credited to the profit or loss for the year of the review, unless the original employee expenses qualify for recognition as an asset, with a corresponding adjustment to the share option reserve.
 On vesting date, the amount recognised as an expense is adjusted to reflect the actual number of options that vest (with a corresponding adjustment to the share option reserve) except where forfeiture is only due to not achieving vesting conditions that relate to the market price of the Company's shares.
-The equity amount is recognised in the share option reserve until either the option is exercised (when it is transferred to the share premium account) or the option expires (when it is released directly to retained profits).
+The equity amount is recognised in the share option reserve until either the option is exercised (when it is included in the amount of share capital and share premium for shares issued) or the option expires (when it is released directly to retained profits).